KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Methodology

-each encoding a distinct class of relational knowledge required for planning.
-This structured decomposition mitigates the difficulty of extracting heterogeneous predicates from a single undifferentiated graph: task descriptions may omit semantic relations, physical attributes, or spatial constraints, and LLMs struggle to infer all categories jointly.
-By partitioning the graph, predicate extraction is decomposed into smaller, tractable subproblems, enabling systematic grounding of object relations, agent capabilities, and navigability.
+where each component captures a distinct type of relational knowledge for planning.
+This decomposition simplifies predicate extraction, as task descriptions often omit semantic, physical, or spatial details, and LLMs struggle to infer them jointly.
+Splitting the graph turns this into smaller, tractable subproblems.
 Specifically, the Relationship graph, $\mathcal{G}_{\text{relation}}$, captures semantic and geometric object relationships that inform action preconditions and task structure (e.g., $(\texttt{cup}, \texttt{on}, \texttt{table})$); the Property graph, $\mathcal{G}_{\text{property}}$, encodes object attributes and robot capabilities, constraining feasible actions and ensuring that planning respects physical and functional limitations (e.g., $(\texttt{robot\_A},\, \, \texttt{pickup})$); and the Reachability graph, $\mathcal{G}_{\text{reach}}$, links entities to discrete locations, enabling navigability reasoning by grounding goals to reachable target locations (e.g., $(\texttt{microwave}, \texttt{at\_location}, \texttt{location\_1})$).

-Together, these graphs ground the LLM with semantic, capability, and spatial information, enabling structured task decomposition and accurate PDDL generation aligned with the environment and robot capabilities.
+The initial knowledge graph is constructed from AI2-THOR simulator metadata by extracting object-level attributes such as unique identifiers, semantic labels, spatial positions, and containment relationships.
+These are converted into triplets, e.g., (cup, in, drawer), forming the basis of the graph.
+Unique object identifiers ensure consistent entity disambiguation across all components.